26fe/dircat/README.md

-# DIRCAT
+# DIRCAT & Simple Cataloger (merging Simple Cataloger in progress)

+## DIRCAT

 Dircat build, starting from a directory, a catalog with files meta information (path, timestamp, md5. ...), so it is possible to compare this catalog with another directory to detect duplicate, file change, and so.
 This utilities could be utilized as help to backup a directory or to find duplicates

-= Simple Cataloger
+## Simple Cataloger

 An extremly simple cataloging tool.
 You can use it to index files stored on hard disks and create searchable catalogs that can be used without having access to original media.

 ### dircat build